-If a student has registered for classes and decides not to attend UNT, he or she must notify both Student Financial Aid and Scholarships (SFAS) and the Dean of Students Office as early as possible.
+If a student has registered for classes and decides not to attend UNT, he or she must notify both Financial Aid and Scholarships (SFAS) and the Dean of Students Office as early as possible.

 Once You Decide to Withdraw from UNT